Bahrain-SEB-15/react-hoot-front-end/build-a-reusable-icon-component/README.md

     </div>
 ```

 In your browser, navigate to the list page.
-For each hoot in the list, you should now an SVG icon representing that hoot's `category`.
+For each hoot in the list, you should now have an SVG icon representing that hoot's `category`.

 ## Add the `Icon` to UI elements

 This component can be applied to interactive UI elements as well.
-Let's used it to improve each instance of 'Edit' and 'Delete' in `src/components/HootDetails/HootDetails.jsx`.

-Add the following to the top of `src/components/HootDetails/HootDetails.jsx`:
+Let's use it to improve each instance of 'Edit' and 'Delete' in the `HootDetails` component.
+Start by importing the `Icon` component at the top of the file:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx